The Migration Act 1958 gives the Minister discretion to intervene in your visa application and grant you the visa.

 - If there is no decision made by the review Tribunal

-- A Minister has previously intervened in your case and have granted you the visa before
+- A Minister has previously intervened in your case and has granted you the visa before

-- The Tribunal decided that it does not has the authority to review the given decision
+- The Tribunal decided that it does not have the jurisdiction to review the decision

 - Review application to the Tribunal was made outside the prescribed time limits